bombasticSlacks/Aspirant/Game/Combat.md

 * Ranged attacks using [Accuracy](Agility#Accuracy)
 * Melee attacks using [Strike](Strength#Strike)
 * Magic attacks using [Will](Spirit#Will)

-#### Successful Attack
-If you succeed on your attack roll, that is considered a Successful Attack

-#### Non-mitigated Attack
-If you succeed on your attack roll and your opponent doesn't stop the attack with a reaction that is a Non-mitigated Attack.

-#### Injuring Attack
-If you successfully cause an injury with an attack, that is an Injuring Attack.

 ### Attack Range
 When you attack something, your range is how far you can engage them from.
 With melee weapons, you need to be within 2m.
 With Range, Thrown, and Magic you have a range, but it is possible to attack up to 5x your range, but you will suffer [Distance Penalty](#Distance%20Penalty).